codeworks-data/mvp-retail/README.md

 It describes the day-to-day transactions for a set of customers over a period of three years.

 ## Methodology
-To build our recommender, we used and compared two recommendations systems to our baseline, that made the most sense to us.
+To build our recommender, we used and compared two recommendation systems:
 - Content-based
 - Collaborative-filtering